-On occasion, you could eat some takeaway meals and lose weight depending on your choices.
+Occasionally, you could eat some takeaway meals and lose weight depending on your choices.
 However, the vast majority of takeaway foods will not help you to lose weight.

 Is the temptation of having that menu on the fridge really something you can keep resisting?
 If the menus aren’t there you will soon forget about them.
 They won’t be seen as an option when you’re thinking about what to eat.
-If you must then maybe try a low fat ready meal?
+If you must then maybe try a low-fat ready meal.